AlanThinks/mobile-device-frames/README.md

 # Mobile Device Frames
-#### Add Simple CSS iPad Frames to preview your Web App in any set-up including React
+#### Add Simple CSS iPad Frames to preview your Web App in any set-up including REACT

 Mobile Device Frames by @AlanThinks
 Version 1.0